tadeasf/diplomka-ujguri/README.md

 3. Enjoy

 # TODO
-setup config.py so you can set up your credentials easier.
-I tried to do that, run into some issues and ultimately opted to skip this.
-I will need to learn how to use python for that, though, haha.
-In the future.
-Maybe.
+Improve sentiment analysis: After further research, vader actually seems as perfect tool for my purpose.
+I still can improve the accuracy in different ways, though!
+Getting rid of spelling mistakes.
+I would love to be able to do that while I'm grabbing the twitter stream and input the process before sentiment analysis.
+The more I get to know, the more clear it is that threading will be necessary.
+Anyway, once I grab the status.text I can run it first through Regular Expression module so I will get rid of repeated alphabets (caaaar, amazzzzing etc).
+After this is done I can use Pyspellchecker library to correct spelling of the tweets.
+This should increase the accuracy of my sentiment analysis greatly.

 Named entity recognition: get to know other topics the users are tweeting about.
 Eg my topic is uyghurs in xinjiang.
 What they talk about the most?
 China?
 CCP?
-Dissent?
-I want to know and I will add this to the stream on_status in the future.

-Improve sentiment analysis.
-I would like to introduce Flair instead of Vader and stack it with ELMo.
-Thus, I will need to train my own Flair model, then introduce it instead of VADER into stream.
-I might need to introduce threading so the script can keep up.
-Hopefully not.
+I looked more into NER.
+Getting some output with spacy shouldn't be much of an issue.
+I don't need this to be terrible thorough.
+Few issues I can think of that will need solving:
+Where to should I push the output?
+Inside the SQL library?
+For one tweet they can be multiple terms..
+How to set it up?
+In the end, what can I use this output for?
+Checking most common keyword-NER pairs?
+Is it gonna be useful for my analysis?

 I would like to push the whole process on some external service.
 Thinking about Collab.
 MySQL hosts are plenty.
 I really want to collect the stream 24/7.
 See you later, threading!

 Low prio:
-Push my Streamlit app to a host service so I can show my data to my friends online.
+Push my Streamlit app to a host service so I can show my data to my friends and collegues online.

+setup config.py so you can set up your credentials easier.
+I tried to do that, run into some issues and ultimately opted to skip this.
+I will need to learn how to use python for that, though, haha.
+In the future.
+Maybe.

+Deprecated:
+I would like to introduce Flair instead of Vader and stack it with ELMo.
+Thus, I will need to train my own Flair model, then introduce it instead of VADER into stream.
+I might need to introduce threading so the script can keep up.
+Hopefully not.

 ## Shoutout
 Yes, this script is super heavily inspired by https://github.com/jonathanreadshaw/streamlit-twitter-stream so shout out is due and here it goes.